Take the quiz

 Indirect braces bonding

-The indirect bonding technique for braces was originally created for lingual appliances.
+The indirect bonding technique for braces was created for lingual appliances.
 It is easier than putting the braces directly, takes less time and allows the orthodontist to work more precisely without contact with the patient's saliva, tongue or inside of the cheek.
 Indirect braces bonding is done as follows:

 1. The orthodontist takes measurements of the teeth and makes a plaster cast.